LAST NEWS

 Ronni Sala

-In 2014, Ronni launched a new era for Birel, by joining forces with ART Grand Prix to give birth to Birel ART.
-Thanks to the association with Nicolas Todt and his partners, Ronni contributed to create a new ambitious project that will be at the forefront of the karting industry, through original sporting, marketing and communication initiatives in support of the product, the brand and the Birel ART dealership network.
+In 2014, Ronni inaugurated a new era for the company by joining forces with ART Grand Prix to create Birel ART.
+Through this partnership with Nicolas Todt and his associates, Ronni helped build an ambitious project at the forefront of the karting industry, featuring original sporting, marketing, and communication initiatives to support the product, the brand, and the Birel ART dealer network.

 follow me